keu/docs/software_versioned_docs/version-0.23/workspace-permissions.md

 #### Remove Deployment User

-To delete a user from an Airflow Deployment via the Astronomer UI, Deployment _Admins_ can click on the red "wastebasket" icon within the **Access** tab shown in the screenshot above.
+To delete a user from an Airflow Deployment via the Software UI, Deployment _Admins_ can click on the red "wastebasket" icon within the **Access** tab shown in the screenshot above.

-To delete a user from an Airflow Deployment via the Astro CLI, run:
+To delete a user from an Airflow Deployment via the Astronomer Software CLI, run:

 ```bash
 astro deployment user delete <email> --deployment-id=<deployment-id>